ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Access management tags help organize access control by creating flexible resource groupings, enabling your file storage resources to grow without requiring updates to IAM policies.

 You can create access management tags and then apply them to new or existing file shares and replica file shares.
 Use the IAM UI or the Global Search and Tagging API to create the access management tag.
 Then, from the VPC UI or API, add the tags to a file share.
 After the tags are added, you can manage access to them using the IAM policies.
 For more information, see [Add access management tags to a file share](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-add-access-mgt-tags).

+## File share replication and failover
+{: #fs-repl-failover-overview}

+You can create read-only replicas of your file shares in another zone within your VPC, or another zone in a different region if you have multiple VPCs in the same geography.
+The replica is updated regularly based on the replication schedule that you specify.
+You can schedule to replicate your data as often as every 15 minutes.
+Using replication is a good way to recover from incidents at the primary site when data becomes inaccessible or applications fail.
+[Failover](/docs/vpc?topic=vpc-file-storage-failover) to the replica share makes it the new, writeable primary share.
+For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

+For cross-region replication, you must configure [service to service authorizations](/docs/vpc?topic=vpc-file-s2s-auth) before you create your replica file share.
+{: requirement}

 ## File share snapshots
 {: #fs-about-snapshots}